Chalmers, Indiana: Government

-Public involvement

-Chalmers Town Council meetings are open to the public on a monthly basis.
-They occur on the second and fourth Tuesday of each month at 6:30 PM Eastern Time in the Chalmers Town Hall.
-Residents are welcome to join and observe these meetings.
-In addition, each meeting is initiated with a comment session for residents to ask questions or state concerns for the council to address.

-Commercial revitalization

-As of September 2013, the Chalmers town council is working cooperatively with a committee of residents who have a mission to promote commerce in Chalmers, particularly in its downtown square.
-The committee is working to better qualify Chalmers for the Indiana Main Street (IMS) program, an economic revitalization assistance organization.
-The program may assist communities like Chalmers by aiding them with downtown enhancement grants.

 Education

-Preschool

-The Discovering H.A.N.D.S.
-Preschool is a nonprofit ministry of the local Chalmers Community Church.
-It operates out of the church facility.
-H.A.N.D.S. stands for "Hearts and Attitudes are Nurtured while Discovering the Savior."

-Primary and secondary

 Frontier School Corporation, a public school system, is headquartered in Downtown Chalmers.
 Most Chalmers students are enrolled in this district.
-Its single secondary school, Frontier Jr./Sr. High School, was formed to replace the former Chalmers High School as well as the schools in Brookston.
+Its single secondary school, Frontier Junior and Senior High School, was formed to replace the former Chalmers High School as well as the schools in Brookston.
 Elementary-level children attend the primary school of the same corporation in Brookston, Frontier Elementary School.
-For the 2012-2013 school year, Frontier was honored as a grade "A" school corporation by the Indiana Department of Education.
+For the 2012–2013 school year, Frontier was honored as a grade "A" school corporation by the Indiana Department of Education.